 Get a key

-A storage access key is used to to authenticate an Azure Blob storage account in a migration project.
+A storage access key is used to authenticate an Azure Blob storage account in a migration project.

 Follow the steps below to view the storage access keys for an Azure Blob storage account: